 What Do School Gardens Offer Your Students?

 School Gardening is an investment in sustaining and growing the harvest here in Appalachian Ohio.
 School Gardening activities enable students to learn about gardening, the environment, food, and nutrition.
 While gardening, students develop practical life skills and engage in physical activity.
 As outdoor learning labs, school gardens offer a unique, multi-sensory, inquiry-based education.
 Most importantly, the creative, and often playful approach of school gardening instills confidence and enthusiasm for life-long learning.

 We help kids Sprout!

-Sprouts is a School Garden program for first grade students that we're excited to pilot at The Plains Elementary and East-West Elementary this year.
-This programming will offer students a space to engage in regular hands-on lessons both in their School Gardens and in their classrooms.
+Sprouts is a School Garden program specifically designed for first grade students, currently in place in both Athens City School District Elementaries (Morrison-Gordon and East), as well as Amesville Elementary.
+This program offers students a space to engage in regular hands-on lessons both in their School Gardens and in their classrooms.
 The curriculum enhances school learning standards with additional goals to:

 · Increase students’ knowledge of where food comes from